andreas-wilm/famas/README.md

 If configure complains about missing libraries of which you are sure they are installed, just in an unusual directory, modify your CFLAGS and LDFLAGS environment variables accordingly.
-For example, if you have libargtable2 installed via Macports which resides in /opt/local you might want to use:
+For example, if you have libz installed via Macports which resides in /opt/local you might want to use:

     ./configure CFLAGS='-I/opt/local/include'  LDFLAGS='-L/opt/local/lib'